ScottJWalter/getdata-031/codebook.md

 - `train/y_train.txt` -- Training labels.
 - `test/X_test.txt` -- Test set.
 - `test/y_test.txt` -- Test labels.
-- `test/subject_train.txt` -- Identifies the subject who performed the activity for each window sample (a numeric in the ramge of 1:30)
+- `test/subject_train.txt` -- Identifies the subject who performed the activity for each window sample (a numeric in the range of 1:30)
 - `train/subject_train.txt` -- Same as "test/subject_train.txt" but for training